Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Proposed System

 \subsubsection{RAG with OpenReview Datasets}

 To enforce consistent alignment with community standards, we employ RAG to incorporate insights from publicly accessible review corpora.
-For a user-uploaded manuscript with the title and abstract jointly embedded into \(\mathbf{e}_q\), we retrieve the top-2 most relevant research papers from the OpenReview repository of the targeted venue using cosine similarity:

-The corresponding reviews of these papers are summarized into key aspects of review practices, which are then inserted into the review generation process as contextual guidance.
-This mechanism naturally guides the LLM to generate structured output that mirrors real-world scholarly feedback specific to the target venue, fostering community-aware and contextually grounded reviews.
+For a user-uploaded manuscript, the title and abstract are jointly embedded, after which the system retrieves the top-2 most relevant research papers from the OpenReview repository of the target venue using cosine similarity.
+The corresponding human review data of these papers are summarized into key aspects of review practices, abstracting away paper-specific content while emphasizing structural conventions, evaluation dimensions, and common judgment patterns of the target venue, as reflected in papers of similar type and topic.
+This information is inserted into the review generation process as contextual guidance, which naturally steers the LLM to produce structured outputs that mirror real-world scholarly feedback specific to the target venue, thereby fostering community-aware and contextually grounded reviews.
 Finally, each generated review item is required to include explicit references to page or section numbers (e.g., ``Page 5'', ``Figure 2''), ensuring precise localization within the original PDF.